-Below find our variation of a classic gluten-free pad thai recipe that is also dairy-free and low FODMAP using ingredients easy to find in most western stores.
+Below find our variation of a classic gluten-free pad thai recipe that is also dairy-free using ingredients easy to find in most western stores.

 Our homemade pad thai ticks all of the boxes